The benefits of getting ready for the day will do so many good things for your life.

 This might sound so basic and maybe it is.
 But giving your body the energy it needs to get through the day will give you the brainpower to keep going without slowing down.

-Start with a brain dump of anything that you have swearing around in your mind.
+Start with a brain dump of anything that you have swirling around in your mind.
 Your brain was meant for coming up with ideas.
 Not holding them.
-So clear out the mental filing cabinet to help you stay more wear and even thing faster.
+So clear out the mental filing cabinet to help you stay more aware and are able to make good decisions even faster.

 Use Something To Plan Your Task List

-Whether it is a simple list written out on a piece of scrap paper or you have a strategic plan in your beautiful paper planner.
+Whether it is a simple list written out on a piece of scrap paper or you have a strategic plan in your beautiful paper planner or a digital tool.
+Use something to get your daily plan out on paper DO NOT keep it in your head.

-If you have nothing to guide you through the day it will be much easier to avoid the things you should be doing.
+If you have nothing to guide you through the day and look back on it will be much easier to avoid the things you should be doing.
 AND simply get distracted.

 This is a planner I love to use (and it’s affordable) because it focuses on your top three goals or tasks for the day.
-As well as gives you the hourly markers for your day so you can time block your tasks.
+It also gives you the hourly markers for your day so you can time block your tasks.
 Check it out here.

 How To Plan Your Day

 Planning your day will look different for everyone.
-Some people will be able to schedule everything in for the hour blocks at the beginning of the day and others won’t.
+Some people will be able to schedule everything down to the minute at the beginning of the day and others won’t.
 And that’s ok.

-Even in different seasons of your life, you might have to change how you do things.
-Just be ok with it and stay open to when you start to feel stuck or like your planning system isn’t working.
+In different seasons of your life, you might have to change how you do things.
+Just be ok with it and stay open to when you start to feel stuck or like your planning system isn’t working it’s time to make a change.

 How To Organize Your Tasks

 To decide which tasks you should focus on each day, write out everything you can come up with that you need to get done.
-You can even use your brain duping list you wrote earlier.
+You can even use your brain-dumping list you wrote earlier.

 Take your task list and put them in order of importance.
 This is one reason why I like to use a tool like trello or ClickUp.
 These tools have an easy-to-use system that allows you to drag and drop items on a list.
 That way you don’t have to re-write each task.